 The first step in automated 3D modeling is the physical scanning of the environment's geometry.
-An indoor modeling system must be able to recover its pose within an environment while simultaneously reconstructing the 3D structure of the environment itself.^{1-4} This is known as the simultaneous localization and mapping (SLAM) problem, and is generally solved by taking readings from laser range scanners, cameras, and inertial measurement units (IMUs) at multiple locations within the environment.
-Mounting such devices on a platform carried by an ambulatory human provides unique advantages over static or vehicular-based systems on wheels in terms of agility and portability, but can also result in larger localization error.4 As a result, common methods for texture mapping generally produce poor results.
-In this thesis, we present an approach to texture mapping 3D models of indoor environments in the presence of uncertainty and noise in camera poses.
+An indoor modeling system must be able to recover its pose within an environment while simultaneously reconstructing the 3D structure of the environment itself.1-4 This is known as the simultaneous localization and mapping (SLAM) problem, and is generally solved by taking readings from laser range scanners, cameras, and inertial measurement units (IMUs) at multiple locations within the environment.
+Mounting such devices on a platform carried by an ambulatory human provides unique advantages over static or vehicular-based systems on wheels in terms of agility and portability, but can also result in larger localization error.
+As a result, common methods for texture mapping generally produce poor results.
+In this paper, we present an approach to texture mapping 3D models of indoor environments in the presence of uncertainty and noise in camera poses.
 In particular, we consider data obtained from a human-operated backpack system, detailed in Section 2.

-The overall block diagram for the proposed texture mapping procedure is shown in Figure 1, where the number attached to each box indicates the section in which the concept in the box is explained in this thesis.
+The overall block diagram for the proposed texture mapping procedure is shown in Figure 1, where the number attached to each box indicates the section in which the concept in the box is explained in this paper.
 First, the geometry of an environment is split into regions, each of which will be textured independently and in parallel.
 For each region, we begin by selecting a set of images that spans the entire region's surface with high resolution imagery.
 We then use recovered noisy camera poses to project these selected images onto the surface.
 These projections are rotated and translated in 2D, in order to maximally align them with the surface's geometry, as well as to each other, allowing us to handle both errors in geometry as well as camera poses.
-For surfaces and camera poses at arbitrary locations or orientations, generally horizontal surfaces, we propose a tile-based approach for sampling high-resolution portions of images and compositing them into a texture.
-In cases where cameras have consistently perpendicular viewing angles to the surfaces under consideration, generally vertical surfaces, we demonstrate a superior approach based on a shortest-path computation that leads to more seamless textures.
+Finally, we demonstrate a tile-based as well as a shortest-path-based approach for compositing images, where the latter produces superior textures, but is only applicable for surfaces with optimal camera poses and lateral image coverage.